cyclus/cyclus.github.com/source/user/tutorial/data_explorer.rst

 Concept: Cyclus Output file
 =========================================
-*CYCLUS* creates a .sqlite file as its output.
+*CYCLUS* creates an SQLite (``.sqlite``) database file as its output.
 SQLite is a database file type that consists of a series of tables.
 A few functions have been included in ``analysis.py``, a file in downloaded the github repository of this tutorial, to pull information from the sqlite database and create figures.

-An sqlite database can be opened and its contents viewed, but these database browsers often aren't helpful.
+An sqlite database can be opened by viewers like ``sqlitebrowser`` or ``sqliteman``, but these database browsers aren't intended for powerful analysis.
-Importing the data into an external function and manipulating it would provide more useful information.
+Importing the data into an external function and analyzing it is a more powerful approach.
 However, it can still be helpful to open and view the tables.

 Analyze the results: